sjforman/sjforman.github.io/content/posts/adu-opportunities-abound/index.md

 subtitle: "ADU reforms are quietly succeeding, but the opportunity remains mostly untapped."
 date: 2024-11-25
 tags: ["urbanism", "yimby", "adu", "housing"]
+summary: "California and New York are blessed with incredible natural and economic advantages, but they're hemorrhaging people.
+They're driving people away by strangling their housing markets.
+People still want to live there.
+You can tell by the sky-high housing prices.
+But those same prices are forcing people to leave.
+What can be done?"
 ---

-California and New York, states blessed with incredible natural and economic advantages, are hemorrhaging people.{{< ref "1" >}} California is on track to lose at least four seats after the 2030 census, while New York expects to lose three.
-Why?
-Because these states are *driving people away* by strangling their housing markets.
-The demand is clearly there - just look at the sky-high prices.
-But those same prices are forcing people to leave!
+California and New York are blessed with incredible natural and economic advantages, but they're hemorrhaging people.{{< ref "1" >}} They're *driving people away* by strangling their housing markets.
+People still *want* to live there.
+You can tell by the sky-high housing prices.
+But those same prices are forcing people to leave.
+What can be done?

 What we really need to do is for states to exercise their land use sovereignty and legalize housing in general, sweeping away all the local restrictions, extortionate shakedowns, and endless byzantine procedural obstacles.
 But in California the most ambitious attempts to change the rules statewide [have failed in recent years](https://cayimby.org/legislation/sb-827/), and New York City [is keeping its costly and pointless parking mandates](https://nyc.streetsblog.org/2024/11/22/city-of-yes-council-vote-parking).
 The YIMBY movement is making progress, just maddeningly slowly.